Norton Commando Timing Cover Removal and Installation

 This was the fun part!

-First, a few deep grooves were filed out, then cover was completely sanded with 80 grit Emory cloth.
+First, a few deep grooves were removed with a file, then the cover was completely sanded with 80 grit Emory cloth.

 Next was 120 Grit Emory cloth.